bottlepy/bottle/docs/tutorial.rst

         else:
             return "<p>Login failed.</p>"

-In this example the ``/login`` URL is linked to two distinct callbacks, one for GET requests and another for POST requests.
-The first one displays a HTML form to the user.
-The second callback is invoked on a form submission and checks the login credentials the user entered into the form.
-The use of :attr:`Request.forms` is further described in the :ref:`tutorial-request` section.
+In this example, the ``/login`` URL is linked to two distinct callbacks, one for GET requests and another for POST requests.
+The first one displays an HTML form to the user.
+The second callback is invoked on form submission and checks the login credentials the user entered into the form.
+The use of :attr:`Request.forms` is further described in the:ref:`tutorial-request` section.

 .. rubric:: Special Methods: HEAD and ANY

-The HEAD method is used to ask for the response identical to the one that would correspond to a GET request, but without the response body.
-This is useful for retrieving meta-information about a resource without having to download the entire document.
+The HEAD method is used to ask for a response identical to the one that would correspond to a GET request but without the response body.
+This is useful for retrieving meta information about a resource without having to download the entire document.
 Bottle handles these requests automatically by falling back to the corresponding GET route and cutting off the request body, if present.
 You don't have to specify any HEAD routes yourself.

-Additionally, the non-standard ANY method works as a low priority fallback: Routes that listen to ANY will match requests regardless of their HTTP method but only if no other more specific route is defined.
+Additionally, the non-standard ANY method works as a low-priority fallback: Routes that listen to ANY will match requests regardless of their HTTP method but only if no other more specific route is defined.
 This is helpful for *proxy-routes* that redirect requests to more specific sub-applications.

 To sum it up: HEAD requests fall back to GET routes and all requests fall back to ANY routes, but only if there is no matching route for the original request method.
 It's as simple as that.